Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Discussion

-In addition, our technique also has some limitations in terms of our research scope.
-The first limitation is that our current approach does not involve the content of each visual element, including text, picture, and shape.
+Our technique also has some limitations in terms of our research scope.
+The first limitation is that our current approach does not involve the content of each visual element, covering text, picture, and shape.
 Understanding the semantic meaning of the content may assist in understanding the layout structure, which is a promising future work.
-In addition, we could involve more semantic features, such as role labels (e.g., title, subtitle, body).
+In addition, we could involve more semantic features, such as role labels (e.g., title, subtitle, and body).
 The second limitation is related to user preferences.
 As we found in the user study, there are multiple ways to group visual elements.
-Even two professional designers may have different strategies to do the element grouping task.
+Even two professional designers may have different strategies to perform the element grouping task.
 Our technique can provide the grouping results at different granularities but fails to adjust the strategy according to the user preference.
-As a participant in the user study mentioned, a potential future work might be learning from the user's design behaviors.
+As a participant in the user study mentioned, a promising area for future research might be learning from the user's design behaviors.
 Third, this paper does not attempt to build a complete perceptual model of visual grouping.
 Instead, we propose a learning-based method for hierarchical grouping as a design aid within the domain of information presentations.
-To understand how designers group the visual elements, more theoretical research, such as the dimensions of visual perception, should be studied further.
+To understand how designers group the visual elements, more theoretical research on visual perception should be studied further.